lucasconstantino/ng-webkit/README.md

 ng-webkit
 =========

-AngularJS module to help integrate your modules with the node-webkit JS library.
+AngularJS module to help integrate your application with the node-webkit JS library.